The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

 In the 17th century, the Dutch East India Company attempted unsuccessfully to monopolize the trade by controlling Yemen’s southern port of Mocha.
 When that effort failed, they took seedlings to the Dutch East Indies, from where the rapidly increasing global coffee production spread.

-Yemen’s mountains still produce coffee of exceptional quality (Harasi, Bani Matar, Ismaili), but the country produces only about 200,000 60-kilogram bags of green coffee beans per year, compared to one million bags in Kenya and over four million in Ethiopia.
+Yemen’s mountains still produce coffee of exceptional quality (Harasi, Bani Matar, Ismaili).
+Still, the country produces only about 200,000 60-kilogram bags of green coffee beans per year, compared to one million bags in Kenya and over four million in Ethiopia.

 Qat (khat) is both a drug and a social custom.
-Qat is a drug, in the sense that it leads to an intermittent state of alert exhilaration.
+Qat is a drug in the sense that it leads to an intermittent state of alert exhilaration.
 Qat is made from a shrub called Catha edulis.
-The young leaves of the twigs are chewed slowly and held in one cheek, and the drug is absorbed through the mouth.
+The twigs’ young leaves are chewed slowly and held in one cheek, and the drug is absorbed through the mouth.

 Qat is always chewed in a group and usually with close friends.
-Intense social interactions and lively conversations and singing and the reciting of poems are the result.
-Traditionally, qat was used by the well-to-do and only on weekends or at special events, but the use of qat has increased greatly since it has become more widely available.
+Intense social interactions and lively conversations and singing, and the reciting of poems are the results.
+Traditionally, the qat was used by the well-to-do and only on weekends or special events, but the use of qat has increased greatly since it has become more widely available.

-The increase in the use of qat has many negative effects, from individual health problems to the paralysis of the Yemeni economy.
-There are voices calling for limits on the use of qat, but there is little public support for such restrictions, and no concrete policies have been developed (although some efforts have been made).
+The increase in qat use has many negative effects, from individual health problems to the paralysis of the Yemeni economy.
+Voices call for limits on the use of qat, but there is little public support for such restrictions, and no concrete policies have been developed (although some efforts have been made).

 More and more agricultural land is being planted with qat shrubs, displacing food crops such as sorghum, maize, tomatoes, and potatoes.
 In the 2010s, qat takes up 11 percent of agricultural land, twenty times as much as in 1970.
-Qat shrubs consume large amounts of water and were therefore traditionally confined to the rain-fed mountain terraces on the wetter (western) side of the mountains.
+Qat shrubs consumed large amounts of water and were traditionally confined to the rain-fed mountain terraces on the mountains’ wetter (western) side.